China Aerospace Science and Technology Corporation Demo Flight Long March 10A

 Wenchang Space Launch Site, People's Republic of China

-301 has witnessed the launch of 0 rockets, including 0 orbital launch attempts.
-While Wenchang Space Launch Site, People's Republic of China, has been the site for 59 rocket launches.
+The 301 launch pad has hosted 0 rocket launches, including 0 orbital launch attempts.
+The Wenchang Space Launch Site, People's Republic of China launch site has been the location for 63 total rocket launches.

 The Wenchang Space Launch Site is a rocket launch site located in Wenchang on the island of Hainan, in China.